clemsonciti/python-installation-on-palmetto/README.md

 You can still build packages manually, but you don't need the `--user` switch when running `python setup.py`.
-`pip` will automatically install into the environment's directory.
+The package will automatically be installed into the environment's directory.

 ### Cloning an existing environment